IBMTechSales/klp-workshop-labs/2655-TX-Mono2Micro-refactorJavaAppsToMicroservices/archived/README - Copy.md

         Next steps: Analyze your Java application source code with the "mono2micro analyze" or "mono2micro instrument" commands

-8. Now Mono2Micro is successfully installed.
+9. Now Mono2Micro is successfully installed.
 As a result of the installation, two new files were created under the user home directory.
 Use the commands below to check the content of the files:

+    a. view the license key

         cat ~/.mono2micro_license

+    command output:

         accept_license_flag = true
-        license_key = L-CQBY-93TJUZ
+        license_key = L-KNAV-6S5BZN

+    b. view the configuration

         cat ~/.mono2micro_config

+    command output:

-        update_check_last = 2023-04-14
+        update_check_last = 2023-06-27
         license_type = 2
         container_engine = docker
         update_check_frequency = 30

-## Use Mono2Micro’s code analyzer for collecting data on the monolith application
+## 2.2 Use Mono2Micro’s code analyzer for collecting data on the monolith application

 The first step in using Mono2Micro is to prepare the monolith’s Java binary code for static and dynamic analysis.

-Mono2Micro’s **code analyzer** is used to analyze the application binary code and produce the analysis in two .json files.
+Mono2Micro’s **`code analyzer`** is used to analyze the application binary code and produce the analysis in two .json files.

-For the **DefaultApplication** used in this lab, the complete set of source code for the monolith application is already available in a single directory structure cloned from GitHub.
+For the **`DefaultApplication`** used in this lab, the complete set of source code for the monolith application is already available in a single directory structure cloned from GitHub.